-The last three days of my stay at the Wichita Mountains Wildlife Refuge in Oklahoma were all about photographing White-tailed Deer and Elk.
-One of those days was spent breaking camp and preparing to head home, but the time I had left was filled with wildlife encounters that made it worthwhile.
+The last three days of my stay focused on Wichita Mountains wildlife photography, with most of my time spent photographing White-tailed Deer and elk.
+One of those days was devoted to breaking camp and preparing to head home, but the remaining time was filled with wildlife encounters that made the trip worth it.

 On one of these days, I was driving over a hill when several cow elk suddenly darted across the road in front of me.
 Knowing how these things work, I figured a bull elk would soon follow.
 I parked my truck, got ready, and sure enough, a bull stepped out from behind a large boulder.
 It was trailing the cows, just as I suspected.
 I quickly grabbed a photo of the bull as it prepared to cross the road.
 If you zoom in, you’ll notice the elk had unusually long chin hairs, which was a cool detail to capture.